 Does your client have a U.S. citizen or lawful permanent resident (LPR) family member who has filed or could file an I-130 petition on their behalf?
 DACA recipients may be eligible to seek LPR status based on a family-based petition.
-To immigrate, the client must be the beneficiary of an approved I-130, have an immigrant visa immediately available, and not be inadmissible.2 For someone who meets all of these criteria, determine whether the client will be eligible for adjustment of status or must pursue consular processing instead.
+To immigrate, the client must be the beneficiary of an approved I-130, have an immigrant visa immediately available and not be inadmissible (or be eligible for a waiver of inadmissibility).2 For someone who meets all of these criteria, determine whether the client will be eligible for adjustment of status or must pursue consular processing instead.